-Note: Rural Loans identified via file provided by FHFA, based on first lien loans Source: CoreLogic
+Note: Rural Loans identified via file provided by FHFA, based on first lien loans Source: CoreLogic Note: Rural Loans identified via file provided by FHFA, based on first lien loans Source: HMDA

 The average loan size tends to be much smaller, as shown in the chart below.
 In 2016, the average loan size for a rural multifamily loan was just \$1.4 million, compared to \$4.2 million for loans in non-rural areas.
 While the average multifamily loan size has grown in both rural and non-rural areas, average loan volume in rural areas grew much more slowly.
 The average rural multifamily loan volume grew by 27 percent from 2012 to 2016, compared to a 56 percent increase in the average multifamily loan size in non-rural areas.